joelparkerhenderson/queueing-theory/README.md

   * λ is the long-term average effective arrival rate.

-  * W is the average time that a customer spends in the system.
+  * W is the long-term average time that a customer spends in the system.

   * L = λ W is Little's law.